WhatsWrongOB/personal-portfolio/READEME.md

 # My Portfolio Website

-Welcome to my portfolio website!
+Welcome to my animated portfolio website!
 This project showcases my skills and projects in web development.
 It's built using HTML, CSS, and JavaScript.

 ## Table of Contents